Woodford Hill, Dominica: History

 In 1974, the Dominica Labour Party government, under the leadership of Patrick John, acquired 400 acres of the estate along the coast from Geest Industries and other landowners for the building of an airport and other projects.
-These projects were supposed to be developed under an agreement with Barbadian weapons smuggler Sydney Burnette Alleyne.
+These projects were supposed to be developed under an agreement with Barbadian weapons smuggler Sydney Burnett-Alleyne.
 Mass protests led to the resignation of Patrick John and the planned projects were not forthcoming.
 In the late 1970s and 1980s Geest divided the rest of the estate into farm lots and they were sold mainly to villagers of the northeast.